Ethiopian calendar: Era of Martyrs

-Around AD 400, an Alexandrine monk called Panodoros fixed the Alexandrian Era (Anno Mundi = in the year of the world), the date of creation, on 29 August 5493 BC.
+Around AD 400, an Alexandrine monk called Panodoros fixed the Alexandrian Era (Anno Mundi = in the year of the world) and the date of creation, on 29 August 5493 BC.
 After the 6th century AD, the era was used by Egyptian, Ethiopian, and Eritrean chronologists.
 The twelfth 532 year-cycle of this era began on 29 August AD 360, and so 4×19 years after the Era of Martyrs.

-Anno Mundi according to Anianos
+According to Anianos

-Bishop Anianos preferred the Annunciation style as New Year's Day, 25 March (see above).
-Thus he shifted the Panodoros era by about six months, to begin on 25 March 5492 BC.
+Bishop Anianos preferred the Annunciation as New Year's Day, 25 March.
+Thus he shifted the Panodoros era by about six months (to begin on 25 March 5492 BC).
 In the Ethiopian calendar this was equivalent to 15 Magabit 5501 B.C.
 (E.C.).
 The Anno Mundi era remained in usage until the late 19th century.

 Leap year cycle

-The four-year leap-year cycle is associated with the four Evangelists: the first year after an Ethiopian leap year is named the John-year, followed by the Matthew-year, and then the Mark-year.
+The four-year leap year cycle is associated with the four Evangelists: the first year after an Ethiopian leap year is named the John-year, followed by the Matthew-year, and then the Mark-year.
 The year with the sixth epagomenal day is traditionally designated as the Luke-year.

-There are no exceptions to the four-year leap-year cycle, like the Julian calendar but unlike the Gregorian calendar.
+A leap year has 6 days in the thirteenth month Pagumen (ጳጉሜን), and occurs every 4 years without exception.
+Pagumen has 5 days during a non-leap year.

 Months

-These dates are valid only from March 1900 to February 2100.
-This is because 1900 and 2100 are not leap years in the Gregorian calendar, while they are still leap years in the Ethiopian calendar, meaning dates before 1900 and after 2100 will be offset.
+These Gregorian dates are valid only from March 1900 to February 2100.
+This is because 1900 and 2100 are not leap years in the Gregorian calendar, while they are in the Ethiopian calendar, meaning dates before 1900 and after 2100 will be offset.